 Iroko is a stable hardwood with excellent strength properties and a versatile alternative to Teak.
-It is ideal for outdoor use, requiring very little maintenance after it has been kiln-dried.
-Its beautiful colour combined with impressive durability makes Iroko a popular choice to use in garden decking projects.
+It is ideal also for outdoor use, requiring very little maintenance after it has been kiln-dried.
+Its beautiful colour combined with impressive durability makes Iroko a popular choice to use in internal floors, furniture, cladding, fencing and garden decking projects.

 Pricing All prices per linear metre